AshwinBS07/DSML_Projects_New/Confidence Interval and CLT/README.md

 The Management team at this retailer Inc. wants to analyze the customer purchase behavior (specifically, purchase amount) against the customer’s gender and the various other factors to help the business make better decisions.
 They want to understand if the spending habits differ between male and female customers: Do women spend more on Black Friday than men?
 (Assume 50 million customers are male and 50 million are female).

-Here is the content in the specified format:

 ---

 ## Project Goal